CPK’s Kung Pao Spaghetti

 - 1/2 cup dry sherry

-- 3 tablespoons red chili paste with garlic
+- 2 tablespoons red chili paste with garlic, or more, to taste

 - 1/4 cup sugar